ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Surveys and forms can be leveraged for potentially malicious purposes.
 Phishing protection for Microsoft Forms scans forms for common phishing questions.
 If they are detect, the form is prevented from being distributed or shared.
 Phishing protection only protects internal organisation forms.

+At time of writing, Microsoft Forms processes and stores data for Australian tenants within the [United States](https://docs.microsoft.com/en-us/microsoft-365/enterprise/o365-data-locations?view=o365-worldwide), it is recommended to not process sensitive information using Microsoft Forms.

+Microsoft Forms Configuration applicable to all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 External Sharing -  Sharing of link and collection of responses | Enabled | Sharing of form links will be enabled, it is up to the Agency which forms they wish to publish.